 We work to establish new partnerships and to nurture those who graciously support our cause.
 As a result, we continue to make it possible for women and children to escape homelessness, violence, and instability, and move towards a brighter future.

-We build economic security, promote wellness and create opportunities for women, girls, two-spirited and gender diverse people and their families by providing a strong voice and integrated services.
+We build economic security, promote wellness and create opportunities for all women, girls, two-spirited and gender diverse people and their families by providing a strong voice and integrated services.

 We envision a world where women, girls two-spirited and gender-diverse people are empowered in a safe and equitable society.

 Accountability & Sustainability